DstMlOpsCrypto/MainCrypto/docs/fastapi.md

 # FastAPI

+This part presents an overview of FastAPI tool for educational purposes.

 ## Introduction to FastAPI

 FastAPI is—a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.